 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230), which is intended to reduce the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The guidance is effective for annual periods beginning after December 15, 2017, and interim periods therein.
-Main Street adopted ASU 2016-15 during the three months ended March 31, 2019 and the impact of the adoption of this accounting standard on Main Street's consolidated financial statements was not material.
+Main Street adopted ASU 2016-15 effective January 1, 2018.
+The impact of the adoption of this accounting standard on Main Street's consolidated financial statements was not material.